rbnjss/bookbuddies/README.md

 * Add Postgress db in production (Heroku compatible)
 * Switch "Members" in Group_index to something else, like "currently reading".
 Members spills over, and doesn't work.
 * Standardize book image size in group#show
+* Add favorites for books to user dashboard, for easier navigation

 ## Nice to have's
 * Have "new" views for groups and books show up on the same page (slide down)